Yarn Types {Everything You Need To Know!}

 Blended yarns are also really popular with makers.

-Different types of fibres are mixed together to create yarns that combine both wool and acrylic.
+Different types of fibers are mixed together to create yarns that combine both wool and acrylic.

-Unusual yarns are also created when fibres are mixed as synthetic fibres are used to bind ‘feature’ items like sequins to a main strand of yarn.
+Unusual yarns are also created when fibers are mixed as synthetic fibers are used to bind ‘feature’ items like sequins to a main strand of yarn.

-Synthetic fibres can be much cheaper than animal or plant fibres.
+Synthetic fibers can be much cheaper than plant or animal fibers.

-If you want to work with a fibre that is fairly cost-effective then look for wool, cashmere or silk with an acrylic, viscose or nylon mix.
+If you want to work with a fiber that is fairly cost-effective then look for wool, cashmere, or silk with an acrylic, viscose, or nylon mix.

 Blended Yarn – Lion Brand Wool-Ease Thick + Quick – 80% Acrylic/20% Wool

-This is a classic summer yarn – cotton can also be great for those who are allergic to animal fibres.
+This is a classic summer yarn – cotton can also be great for those who are allergic to animal fibers.

-Cotton has little elasticity but is very strong and has beautiful colours available.
+Cotton has little elasticity but is very strong and has beautiful colors available.

 If you are knitting something in cotton you don’t need to fully soak it to block it when you are finished.